 The US continues to be hit hard by the ongoing coronavirus pandemic, despite this many businesses and services have remained open to help secure an economic recovery.
 The state of Nevada has been one to raise continued concerns however as casinos have remained open in sin city, attracting increasing numbers of tourists each day they do.

 There had been initial concerns at the start of June when casinos initially reopened with the safety measures put in place not seeming enough, although it had been announced that there would be separators at tables and hand washing stations alongside the requirements for employees to wear masks, sneeze shields or Reusable face shields as well as to always bring alcohol or hand sanitizer like this 72 pack 8 oz antibacterial hand sanitizer which you can easily store in your pocket.
+For those who don’t have alcohol a great way to keep your hands clean would be to wear examination gloves.
 These rules were not made for guests initially and early videos showed packed buildings with thousands of people, all close together with very few wearing masks.
 As expected, almost two weeks to the day following the reopening a breakout of cases had started to emerge in Vegas which had called for an immediate response – rules were changed and it had been made a requirement that guests would also need to wear a mask, although this didn’t seem to be heavily enforced as more footage had emerged of crowds of guests not wearing any protection.

 (Image from qz.com)